s-innovations/MessageProcessor.ServiceFabric/README.md

 ## Disclaimer
 I have a full time job also, so issues and questiosn will mainly be answered out of normal office hours.
 But I hope you will get in touch.

+## TODO
+[ ] https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-capacity writes aboute how to scale up and down, in and out.
+Can these be handled in a nice way